 Before planning a hen do abroad, one of the most important things you'll need to do is check that it's actually what the bride wants.
 We know that half the excitement of planning the hen do is surprising the bride.
 But, you should definitely check that the bride would be happy to go abroad for her hen do in advance.
 For some brides, the idea of travelling abroad for a hen party fills them with fear, while other brides may have specific locations where they'd prefer the hen to be held.
 You don't have to be specific, but you should definitely float the idea beforehand.

 Another important thing to take into account is the guest list.
 Once the bride has given you her preferred list of guests, you'll need to be sure that all the invitees are happy to travel abroad.
 Take into account any pregnancies, as expectant mothers won't be able to fly in their third trimester, and check that there are no flying phobias in the group.

 Choose your destination

-Once a destination hen do has been given a thumbs up, then you have the exciting task of choosing your hen do destination!
+Once a destination hen do has been given a thumbs up, then you have the exciting task of choosing your hen party destination!
 Think about whether your bride wants a relaxing beach break, a city trip with plenty of food and culture, or a party island with plenty of nightlife.
-If you have a small group and a large budget, then you could even think about going for an amazing long-haul trip, such as New York, Las Vegas or Thailand, but we recommend short haul for most destination hen parties.
-Here are some of our top picks for destinations…
+If you have a small group and a large budget, then you could even think about going for an amazing long-haul trip, such as New York, Las Vegas or Thailand!
+However, we would recommend short haul for most abroad hen do.
+Here are some of our top picks for destinations...

-While you might be able to book holidays last minute, we don’t recommend leaving your travel booking when it comes to organising a group hen do!
-You’re likely to get better rates on hotels and airfare if you book early, and if you’re in a large group, then leaving it later means that you may struggle to accommodate your numbers.
-Not only will organising in advance save you money and headaches later down the line, but it’ll also give your hens time to save.
+While you might be able to book holidays last minute, we don't recommend putting off your travel booking when it comes to organising a group hen do!
+You're likely to get better rates on hotels and airfare if you book early.
+Also, if you're in a large group, then leaving it until later means that you may struggle to accommodate your numbers.
+Not only will organising in advance save you money and headaches later down the line, but it'll also give your hens time to save.